kororaproject/kp-canvas/upstream/client/README.md

 ```

 #### Repos Definitions
-The allowed characters of the `repo` ID string are restricted to the following character classes lower and upper case alphabetic letters, digits, `-`, and `_` .
+The allowed characters of the `repo` ID string are restricted to the following character classes: lower and upper case alphabetic letters, digits, `-`, and `_` .

 ##### Repo Options
 `cost` (integer)